roddywNW/Replitandmainfiles/notees.md

 Btw i guess MD is just if you want a straight up notebook or something so I guess that is cool.

+I guess just use python type to analyze and understand code and when i have a good enough understanding then  I can try and edit the code to the version I want.